-Advantage Valley is a great place to live, work and raise a family.
+Advantage Valley is a fantastic place to live, work and raise a family!

-Residents have the option to live in urban or suburban communities, small towns or rural areas – all within short commutes to major destinations.
-In addition, cost of living in West Virginia is 14 percent below the national average, with affordable and safe housing options to meet every individual or family’s needs.
-Advantage Valley offers residents a high quality of life filled with history and culture, community activities and endless outdoor recreation.
+Residents can live in urban or suburban communities, small towns or rural areas – all with short commutes to major destinations.
+In addition, cost of living in West Virginia is between 22 percent below the national average, with affordable and safe housing options to meet every individual or family’s needs.
+Advantage Valley offers residents a high quality of life filled with history and culture, community activities and endless outdoor recreation!
+Check us out.

 History & Culture